Daniel-McGuire-Corporation/.github/profile/README.md

 ## Hi there 👋

-### We are a growing team of people making interesting (and sometimes weird) projects.
+### We are a growing team of people making interesting (and sometimes Simple) projects.
 ### We allow Contributions (Just fork a repo and submit a PR)

 [Check out our President's GitHub](https://www.GitHub.com/DanielLMcGuire)